 Air purifiers may look and sound like a complex innovation but the working principle of air purifiers is quite simple.
 Air purifiers use a fan (something similar to an exhaust fan) that sucks the air in your room.
 This air is then passed through a series of filters that remove harmful airborne particles like dust, animal dander, pollen, and bacteria.
 The purified air is then circulated back into the room.
 This process keeps repeating itself to give you clean and fresh air.

 Air Purifier Buying Guide – How to Compare Air Purifiers to Find the Best?

-Buying an air purifier is complicated.
+Buying an air filter for your home or office is complicated.
 Unlike most electrical appliances, there are no industry standards in place in India for rating air purifiers.
 Several brands like Philips, Honeywell, Blue Star, Livpure, Dyson, Mi, LG, Kent, Samsung, Panasonic and more, are offering their range of air purifiers in India.
-The continuously rising demand for air purifiers has resulted in aggressive marketing and launch of hundreds of models of air purifiers.
+The continuously rising demand for air purifiers has resulted in aggressive marketing and the launch of hundreds of models of air purifiers.

 Type of Filter

 The effectiveness of an air purifier largely depends on the quality and type of filter.
 No single filter can remove air particles, gases, and bacteria.
 Therefore scientists have designed specific filters to remove different contaminants of air.
 The most commonly used filter type is HEPA (High-Efficiency Particulate Air).
 It can remove 99.9% ultra-fine particles as small as up to 0.3 microns (approximately 100 times smaller than PM2.5).
 HEPA filters are the most effective and are therefore widely used in all popular air purifiers.